PasiKoodaa/Chat-with-Screen/README.md

 # Chat with Screen

 Chat with Screen is a Python application that allows users to capture screenshots, analyze them using a KoboldCPP server, and engage in a chat-like interaction based on the analysis.
 The application features a translucent overlay interface for easy interaction with the underlying desktop.
+Currently only Windows compatible.